jaehoonhwang/tictactoe-mvc/README.md

     1. Grid is depended on with both `board.py` and `rule.py`
 3. There isn't anything special with `Controller/` or `View/`

-Honestly, this progrma is a very simple program.
+Honestly, this is a very simple program.